-The Restricted Shares may not be tendered in the Tender Offer because they are subject to transfer restrictions.
-However, at the board of directors meeting held today, as its current opinion, in the event that the Tender Offer is commenced, the Company has expressed its opinion in favor of the Tender Offer and resolved to recommend that the shareholders of the Company tender their shares in the Tender Offer; and all the Company's Directors exercised their voting rights in favor of the resolution.
+Note 7: The Restricted Shares may not be tendered in the Tender Offer because they are subject to transfer restrictions.
+However, at the board of directors meeting held today, the Company has its opinion in favor of the Tender Offer and to recommend that the shareholders of the Company tender their shares in the Tender Offer; and all the Company's Directors exercised their voting rights in favor of the resolution.
 Therefore, if the Tender Offer is successfully completed, the Tender Offeror believes that all of the Company's Directors will likely agree to the Squeeze-Out Procedures.
 Therefore, in considering the minimum number of shares to be purchased, the number of voting rights pertaining to the number of Restricted Shares held by the Company's Directors has been deducted.